cuba/DiskKit/README.md

 You need provide additional information about your package type (and extension) in your applications Info.plist file.
 You can get more information about Document Packages [here](https://developer.apple.com/library/archive/documentation/CoreFoundation/Conceptual/CFBundles/DocumentPackages/DocumentPackages.html).

+Without this additional information, your package will not be found.

 #### PackagableDisk supported types

 Packagable supports the following types: